valentjn/vscode-ltex/pages/docs/faq.md

 ## How can I fix multiple spelling errors at the same time?

 If you have a technical text with many unknown words, adding them one by one to the user dictionary can be tedious.
-To add multiple words at once, select text that contains the words and execute the `Add all unknown words in selection to dictionary` quickfix, which you can select by pressing `Ctrl+.`.
+To add multiple words at once, select text that contains the words and execute the `Add all unknown words in selection to dictionary` quickfix, which you can select by pressing `Ctrl+.` (control and period keys together).
 Similarly, you can execute the other quickfixes for multiple words at once:

 - Replace multiple occurrences of the same misspelled word
 - Ignore all errors in the selection